Information for applicants

 - Public research institutes that are actively engaged in research training

-If you are a college or university, we typically partner with a single academic department, as this is the scale at which the program is designed to meet equipment needs.
+For colleges or universities, we typically partner with a single academic department, as this is the scale at which the program is designed to meet equipment needs.

 However, we will consider working with other sub-units (such as a school or college, two collaborating departments, or a central lab facility) on a case-by-case basis.
 Please contact us to discuss your situation.